phalcon/documentation/docs/tutorial-vokuro.md

 ;
 ```

 Note that we never store clear text passwords.
-Instead, we use the [Phalcon\Encryption\Security][encryption-security] component and call `hash` on it, to transform the supplied password to a one way hash and store that instead.
+Instead we use the [Phalcon\Security](security.md) component and call `hash` on it, to transform the supplied password to a one way hash and store that instead.
 This way, if someone compromises our database, at least they have no access to clear text passwords.

 ```php
 $password = $this